zakkzhang/chrome/README.md

 Installing
 -----

-Currently only the development release is available.
+Go to [chrome.storify.com](http://chrome.storify.com) to download the release version.

-Development releases are easy to access.
-Simply download or clone this code and load as an unpacked extension.
+To access development releases, simply download or clone this code and load as an unpacked extension.

 Source Code: [github.com/storify/chrome](http://github.com/storify/chrome)